douglasdavis/ddavis.io/content/posts/emacs-native-centos7.md

 compile (this can only be determined by experience, so my blacklist is a bit fluid, sometimes I'll remove one and leave it to grind over night).
 I show a few entries as an example.
 See `C-h
-    v RET comp-deferred-compilation-black-list` for more, it looks for regex matches.
+    v comp-deferred-compilation-black-list` for more, it looks for regex matches.

 ```emacs-lisp